 Commonly Asked Questions About Strip Lighting

-How Do I Mount Strip Lights?
+How Do I Mount LED Strip Lights Securely?

 There are three main ways you can mount strip lights: